damusix/memory-cache/README.md

 # Memory Cache

-Creates an mutable object cache in memory.
+Instantiates a mutable object cache in memory.
 Main lib supports IE10+.
 Includes an es5 lib that works in IE9 and lower.
-I wrote this to use as memory store to share data among components, for use with RiotJS, VueJS, and native browser apps.
+I wrote this to use as memory store to share data among components, for use with tools like RiotJS, VueJS, and native browser apps.
 IE8 support for 100% platform coverage.
-Inspired by MicroJS movement.
+Inspired by MicroJS, Lodash, Underscore, and RiotJS.

 To support ES6 version in older browsers, get polyfills for `Object.assign` and `Object.defineProperties`, and use `Babel` on your code.
 - https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/assign#Polyfill